amelofilho/project-horse/ProjectDocument.md

 systems (specifically the part that covered states).

 <img src="DocImages/high-level-1.jpeg" width="500"/>

+Initial Game Plan/Design - I drove a lot of the conversation regarding potential ideas for what game we should make, which led into eventually creating the idea that would become BRR.
+I'm kind of sad a lot of game design elements created by myself and the team never came to fruition, but that's just how things go sometimes.

 Code Review - Reviewed all code being PR'ed and made comments on changes that needed to be made to prevent potential problems compounding in the future.